DanielFillol/goSpider/README.md

 # goSpider Navigation Library
  This Go library provides functions to navigate websites and retrieve information using `chromedp`.
-It supports basic actions like fetching HTML content, clicking buttons, filling forms, handling alerts, and more complex interactions such as handling AJAX requests and dynamically loaded content.
+It supports basic actions like fetching HTML content, clicking buttons, filling forms, handling alerts, and more complex interactions such as dynamically loaded content.

 ## Installation